tommydotcf/luna-wktui-base/wktui/prepare-setup/prepare-setup.md

     > Example are for your referency only.
 As in Luna, environment is temporary, so these data will not work.

-## Task 5: Open noVNC remote desktop outside the Luna Environment.
+## Task 5: Open noVNC remote desktop inside the Luna Environment.

 1. In Cloud console, Click *Hamburger menu* -> *Compute* -> *Instances*.
     ![Compute Instance](images/14.png)